seanho00/boast-of-weakness/slides.md

   As **Parents** for Their Own Children

 >>>
-High-level outline of ch10-12, the last major threat to the church addressed by Paul in 2Cor: **boastful false apostles**.
+ch10-12, the last major threat to the church in 2Cor: **boastful false apostles**.

 ----------------------------------------
 <!-- .slide: data-background-image="img/Rembrandt_Man_in_Armour.jpg" -->